midwesternrodent/midwesternrodent.github.io/content/post/self-hosted-print-server/Local-only Webprint on a Raspberry Pi.md

 sudo usermod -aG lpadmin savapage
 ```

 For configuration purposes we're going to allow external connections to cups.
-Since we don't have access to the webui (no desktop on the pi and it only listens on localhost), we'll need to edit the configuration file manually.Configuring
+Since we don't have access to the webui (no desktop on the pi and it only listens on localhost), we'll need to edit the configuration file manually.

 ```bash
 sudo nano /etc/cups/cupsd.conf
 ```

 Change the following sections so they appear as below.
 Note, these options are not all in the same location so **do not** paste this to the bottom of your config, it won't work.
-Also note that I am allowing connections only from 192.168.5.2, which is a specific address on my network since the defaults mentioned in the savapage docs for @LOCAL, only work if you're on the same subnet.
+Also note that I am allowing connections only from 192.168.5.2, which is a specific address on my network since the defaults mentioned in the [savapage docs](https://www.savapage.org/docs/manual/ch-install-config-cups-samba.html) for @LOCAL, only work if you're on the same subnet.
 I plan on segmenting this off on the IOT network so the change is necessary.
 Edit the IP to @LOCAL or your machine's IP as needed.

 ```bash
 Listen 0.0.0.0:631